devcronberg/MyCalc/README.md

 ### Download Pre-built Releases

-1. Go to the [Releases](https://github.com/devcronberg/MyCalc/releases) page
+1. Go to the [Actions](https://github.com/devcronberg/MyCalc/actions) page
-2. Download the appropriate package for your platform:
+2. Find the latest workflow run and download the appropriate package for your platform:
    - `MyCalc-win-x64.zip` for Windows
    - `MyCalc-linux-x64.tar.gz` for Linux
    - `MyCalc-osx-x64.tar.gz` for macOS